 Error: Please check your email address and try again.

 Thank you for your interest in participating as a volunteer.
 There are many volunteer opportunities at Bike MS; families, corporate groups and individuals are encouraged and welcome to participate.
 Some volunteer positions require a background check and/or DMV background check.
+All positions require a signed consent form, available for download here.
 Below are some examples of Bike MS volunteer opportunities.

 Volunteer Opportunities Planning Committee Ride

 Volunteers load or unload bicycles off of trucks.
 Repetitive moderate lifting is required.
 This is a work-intensive position.
 Volunteers are needed in both Mission Bay and Irvine.Bike Locker